N. Mahalingam

-Nachimuthu Mahalingam (April 9, 1923 – October 2, 2014) was an Indian educationist, industrialist, philanthropist and prominent person in Tamil Nadu.
-He was the chairman of the Sakthi Group, and the chairman of Ethiraj College for Women between 1972 and 1980.
+Nachimuthu Mahalingam (21 March 1923 – 2 October 2014) known by many as Pollachi N. Mahalingam was an Indian educationist, industrialist, philanthropist and prominent person from Tamil Nadu.
+He was the chairman of the Sakthi Group, and Ethiraj College for Women between 1972 and 1980.

 Early life and education

+He was born to an agricultural family, completed his B.Sc. in physics from Loyola College, Chennai.
 Mahalingam was married to Mariyammal.
 The couple had three sons, Manickam, Balasubramaniam, and Srinivaasan; and a daughter, Karunambal Vanavarayar.

 Politics

 Since his father Thiru P. Nachimuthu, was a municipal chairman, Mahalingam showed interest into politics at an early age.
-He was elected as the member of the Tamil Nadu Legislative Assembly in 1952 as an Indian National Congress candidate for the first time at the age of 29.
+He was elected as the member of the Madras Legislative Assembly in 1952 as an Indian National Congress candidate for the first time at the age of 29.
 He was elected as a member for the same constituency in the consecutive elections 1956 and 1962.
 During his tenure, he provided Parambikulam-Aliyar project and various schemes for the welfare of Pollachi Constituency.

 He served on the board of directors for several public sector undertakings and the State Planning Commission in two terms.

+In 1967 Indian general election he was defeated by K. Ramani of CPM in Coimbatore Lok Sabha constituency.